Looking to invest in ESG companies that actually are making a difference in everyday life? These are the best ESG stocks to invest in today.

-Microsoft received the highest ESG rating of AAA from MSCI ESG Research in 2019 for its unprecedented commitment towards reducing carbon emissions.
+Microsoft received the highest ESG rating of AAA from MSCI ESG Research for its unprecedented commitment to reducing carbon emissions.

 It is the first among its peers to target “carbon negative” status by 2030 and has committed a fund of $1 billion towards that effort.

 MSFT stock is one of the best ESG stocks to consider in your portfolio as they are an industry leader in ESG principles, which has translated into outstanding financial returns for investors.